michellele994/ClassroomApp/README.md

 cd ClassroomApp
 ```
 3. Reset Database: Copy the schema,in the db folder,paste it into your desired mysql interface/command line.
-4. Once in the ClassroomApp directory intall the package.json
+4. Once in the ClassroomApp directory install the package.json
 ```
 npm install
 ```